xozxro/eLog/README.md

 # eLog: Notion-based Error Logging

-`eLog` is a Python library designed to help you log errors to a specific Notion database.
-It takes an error and the filename where the error originates from as input, then uses the Notion API to either update an existing page in the database or create a new one, depending on whether a page with matching error and filename already exists.
+`eLog` is a Python library designed to help you log errors to a Notion database, where they can be sorted by file and any other provided data point.
+It takes an error and the filename as input, then uses the Notion API to either update an existing page in the database or create a new one, depending on whether a page with a matching error and filename already exists.

+This allows you to stay on top of each and every error, between all of your applications.

 ## Features